burkeholland/quick-start/src/chapters/chapter5.md

 var socialShare = require("nativescript-social-share");
 ```

 Now, make an area at the top of `app/views/list/list.xml` file to show a link to share a grocery list.
-Under the <Page> tag, add the following code.
+Under the <Page> tag, add the following span.
 Once you build the `share()` function, tapping this link will open a native email sharing widget:

 ```
 <Page.actionBar>